pmolchanov2002/portallite/README.md

 # Portal Lite
 Portal Lite is a simple content management system to support simple web portals.

-## Purpose

-Portal Lite project designed and developed to support slim and simple content management system.

 ## Foundation

 Application is based on the Symfony 2.x framework.